djvaron/Goldbach/README.md

 We explored two MPI implementations of our code.

 #### Approach 1
-In the first, the master process constructs the Eratosthenes sieve array before sharing it with worker processes via `MPI_Send()`.
+In the first approach, the master process constructs the Eratosthenes sieve array before sharing it with worker processes via `MPI_Send()`.
 The verification loop iterations are distributed among workers from there.
 It is important to distribute the work equally, because otherwise execution time will be limited by the slowest process.
-Block partitioning of the input integer interval into sequential sub-intervals is not a viable way to distribute the labor, since large numbers (with more possible prime components) take longer to process than small numbers.
+Block partitioning of the input integer interval into sequential sub-intervals is not a viable way to distribute labor, since large numbers (with more possible prime components) take longer to process than small numbers.
 Instead, we assign integers to each worker process cyclically.
 For example, if there are 4 workers processing the integer interval {4 ..
 20}, work is assigned as follows:
   * worker 0 processes [4, 12, 20].
   * worker 1 processes [6, 14].
   * worker 2 processes [8, 16].
   * worker 3 processes [10, 18].

 This approach has two major weaknesses:
-  1. First, it does not parallelize construction of the Eratosthenes sieve array, which accounts for most of the execution time for large problem sizes.
+  1. First, it does not parallelize the Eratosthenes sieve, which accounts for most of the execution time for large problem sizes.
   2. Second, it requires that large arrays (up to 10-100 GiB) be passed via `MPI_Send()`, which is costly.

 #### Approach 2